slimanimeddine/slimanimeddine/README.md

 ### Hi there 👋

 I'm a 23-year-old web and mobile developer from Algeria.
-I like building stuff using React, React Native and TypeScript.
+I like building stuff using React, React Native, GraphQL and TypeScript.
 Feel free to reach out to me, I'd love to talk.
 <!--
 **slimanimeddine/slimanimeddine** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.